Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 - Learn More Indiana: This site offers extensive financial aid information, including the Scholar Track portal, and guidance for choosing a college in Indiana.

-- Indiana Commission for Higher Education: The state higher education commission website allows students to learn more about state-supported financial aid programs.
+- Indiana Commission for Higher Education: This website provides information about state-supported financial aid programs.

-- Indiana Gear Up: Students can learn more about bridge programs, tutoring, and support for math and science courses.
+- Indiana Gear Up: This site provides information about bridge programs, tutoring, and support for math and science courses.

-These sites help simplify the search for online Indiana colleges and financial aid programs.
+These sites can help simplify the search for online Indiana colleges and financial aid programs.

 How Much Does It Cost to Go to an Online College in Indiana?